-We are on the frontline of human rights support in Botswana, championing the rights of people living with HIV so that they can access the services they need.
+We are supporting human rights in Botswana, championing the rights of people living with HIV so that they can access the services they need.

-Although the national response to HIV in Botswana is strong, with free treatment available to anyone who needs it, this effort is severely undermined by persistent human rights violations against people living with the virus.
+However, this effort is severely undermined by persistent human rights violations against people living with HIV.

 We are working here to overcome the stigma and discrimination that is preventing the people who need HIV treatment the most from accessing it.